WaterFutures/WaterBenchmarkHub/docs/_benchmarks/network-GOY.md

 A network designed for researching network system design using non-linear programming.

-The network consists of 23 nodes, 30 pipes, 1 pump and 1 reservoir.
+The network consists of 23 nodes, 30 pipes, 1 tank, 1 pump, and 1 reservoir.

 <img src="../static/benchmarks/network-goy/goy_plot.png"/>